pooranibcbb/datavis16s_refactor/doc/Reference_Manual_datavis16s.md

 ### Details

 If sampdepth is NULL, then the sampling depth is set to the size of the smallest sample larger than 0.2\*median sample size.
 Otherwise, it is set to the size of the smallest sample larger than sampdepth.

-This value is used for the alpha diversity and PCoA plots.
+This value is used to remove samples before for alpha diversity and PCoA plots.
+Also, to rarefy OTU table for the alpha diversity and Bray-Curtis distance PCoA.

 ### Value